SeanSobey/markdown-preprocessor/README.md

 ### Remove file extensions

 This allows better linking in GitHub pages but will break any locally hosted links.
-Enbled via `--remove-link-fileext`
+Enabled via `--remove-link-fileext`

 ### Debugging